Shadowsith/mumble-ruby-pluginbot-plugins/README.md

-# mumble-ruby-tts
+#Mumble-Ruby-MaryTTS
-Text to speech plugin for mumble-ruby-pluginbot
+A connector to open source text to speech engine for mumble ruby pluginbot